alissatroiano/MS-1/README.md

 * [Mobile Wireframe](assets/development/mobilewireframe.jpeg)

-All wire-frames were created with [Balsamiq](https://balsamiq.com/) and can be viewed in [this document](assets/development/WireframesDoc.pdf).
+These wire-frames were created with [Balsamiq](https://balsamiq.com/) and can also be viewed in [this document](assets/development/WireframesDoc.pdf).

+After working on the project for a while, high-fidelity wireframes were created to guide the remainder of the project's development.

+The high-fidelity wireframes can be viewed in [this document](assets/development/detailedwireframes.pdf).

 ## Features